|

 find out more about the history here

 The Ombudsman’s job is to investigate complaints about the City of Toronto’s public services.
-The authority comes from the City of Toronto Act, Chapter Three.
+The authority comes from this Legislative Framework.

 The by-law sets out the areas the Ombudsman can investigate.
-It includes city divisions, agencies, boards and commissions.
+It includes city divisions, agencies, boards, corporation and commissions.

 There are some exceptions – notably, the Police Services Board and the Boards of Public Health and Toronto Public Library.